eellpp/pubScratchpad/Tech/programming/java/interview/javaInterviewQuestion.md

 ```

+The above class is also immutable .
+There is only a static getInstance method which creates the object using private constructor.
+Once the instance is created, there is no update available for it .

  ### what is the difference between HashMap and Concurrant HashMap in java ?
 When would you use one over other
  ConcurrentHashMap is beneficial in a multi-threaded environment and performs better than HashMap.
 It provides thread-safety, scalability, and synchronization.
 For the single-threaded environment, the HashMap performs slightly better than ConcurrentHashMap.